s4205700/IOS-run-sketch/README.md

-#RunSketch
+#HOPPA
-RunSketch is a simple iOS application that records a user's running route using GPS and redraws it on a map.
+HOPPA is a simple iOS application that records a user's running route using GPS and redraws it on a map.

 #PrimaryPrototype
 My goal for the primary MVP and it's features are: